cloud104/k8s-rds/README.md

     name: mysecret # the name of the secret
 ```

-After the deploy is done you should be able to see your database via `kubectl get databases`
+After the deploy is done you should be able to see your database via `kubectl get rds`

 ```shell
 NAME         AGE